 There were no leftovers.
 Tom declared these to be fabulous, ate most of the bowl, and is still pestering me to not forget about this winning recipe.

 These salt and vinegar roasted potatoes are awesome!
 I loved them so much that I had to get my family to move them to the other end of the table so that I'd stop eating them.
 The addition of vinegar to the water for boiling the potatoes gave them the distinct (and addictive) tang of salt and vinegar potato chips without being overwhelming.
 I thought the addition of the feta and dill rounded out the dish perfectly.
-Will make this recipe again and again.
+I'll make this recipe again and again.

 These salt and vinegar roasted potatoes are so good!
 And quite versatile—I could see these being a great side to so many dishes.
 I boiled the potatoes and kept them overnight in the fridge so they were ready to roast the next night.